DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-23-adding-academic-years-to-the-add-provider-flow.md

 ---
 title: Adding academic years to the add provider flow
-description: We added an 'Academic years' question to the add provider flow so we know which academic years a provider has delivered initial teacher training
+description: We added an 'Academic years' question to the add provider flow, so we know which academic years a provider has delivered initial teacher training
 date: 2026-02-23
 tags:
   - providers